 For more information about the different types of services, call our Sales line, at 877-278-7962, or open a Support ticket.

 - A text transcript is made available with all your Live Captioning events.
 You can find more information on how to get it in our Getting a Text Transcript of my Live Captioning Event article.
+The transcript file is usually generated within 24 to 48 hours (business days), after the end of the event.

 - Overages: when you book a live session, we reserve a captioner for the entire duration of your reservation.
 You will be billed for the entire reserved time, even if your event ends early.
 Please ensure you use your best estimate of the time required when booking your session.
 If your session goes past the scheduled duration, you will be billed for the extended time at our regular rates and our captioner will stay for as long as possible, but because the captioner may be booked for other events, they may have to leave before your event ends.
 To prevent having the end of your event uncovered, ensure you reserve the full amount of time needed.